Connecticut Laws on Larceny, Theft, and Shoplifting

 • reasonable court costs and attorneys' fees.

 (Conn.
-Gen. Stat. § 52-564a (2022).)
+Gen. Stat. § 52-564a (2025).)

 Talk to an Attorney

-If you're facing charges for larceny, theft, or shoplifting, speak with a criminal defense attorney as soon as possible.
-An attorney can help you navigate the criminal justice system, raise defenses, and protect your rights.
+If you're facing charges for larceny, theft, or shoplifting, speak with a criminal defense attorney or public defender as soon as possible.
+An attorney can help you navigate the criminal system, raise defenses, and protect your rights.
 Be sure to ask your attorney about any immediate and future consequences associated with a guilty plea, plea bargain, or civil settlement (in the case of shoplifting).
 Having a criminal record for larceny or theft can make it more difficult to get a job, housing, or loan in the future.

 DEFEND YOUR RIGHTS